Lepovirta/keruu/README.md

     Only posts that match the expressions are included in the HTML output unless they match the expressions in the `exclude` list.
 * `fetch` (optional): A map containing the following configurations
   * `httpTimeout` (optional): Duration for how long to wait for a single feed fetch
+  * `propagateErrors` (optional): When set to `true`, the program will return an error code when feed fetching or parsing fails for one or more feeds.
+This can be useful when you want to catch feed errors in scripts.
 * `aggregation` (optional):
   * `title` (optional): Title to use in the HTML output
   * `description` (optional): Description to use in the HTML output